-Using the list below for the 7 different peanuts nutrition entries in our Vitamin K database, the highest amount of Vitamin K is in Peanuts, all types, dry-roasted, with salt which contains 0 ug of Vitamin K per 100g.
+Using the list below for the 7 different peanuts nutrition entries in our database, the highest amount of vitamin k is found in Peanuts, all types, oil-roasted, without salt which contains 0 ug of vitamin k per 100g.
 The associated percentage of RDA is %.
 For this 100g serving the Calories content is 599 kcal, the Protein content is 28.03 g, the Fat content is 52.5 g, the Carbohydrate content is 15.26 g.